MOC Exams - Recertification

 - MOC exams are required for a diplomate to renew his or her certification.
 By maintaining their certification, diplomates demonstrate their knowledge of contemporary practice and commitment to quality patient care.

-- The exams are generally offered each year in the fall over a 2-week window at computer-testing centers across the U.S. The online registration process opens the preceding April, at which time a link to the registration process will be posted under each specialty in this section and in the log-in area (My Records).
+- The exams are generally offered each year in the fall over a 2-week window at computer-testing centers across the U.S. The online registration process opens each spring, at which time a link to the registration process will be posted under each specialty in this section and in the log-in area (My Records).

 When to Take Exam